Structure and teams.

 - Corporate Services.

-Operations are supported by the Finance team, headed by Chief Financial Officer Meaw-Fong Phang and the legal team, headed by the Chief Legal Advisor.
+These operations are supported by the Finance team, headed by Chief Financial Officer Meaw-Fong Phang, and the Legal team, headed by Chief Legal Advisor Stuart McGilvray.

 Complaints Resolution Group